pavo-etc/status-messenger/README.md

 # Status Messenger

-Status Messenger allow you to have message appear in your VS Code status bar sourced from a remote server periodically updates
+Status Messenger allow you to have messages appear in your VS Code status bar from a remote server.

 ## Features